Coder0071/SQL-Case-Study-/README.md

 For those who didn't attempt the optional Data Modelling Assignment, download the dataset given below and follow the given steps to insert all the values for the entire schema.
 Note: It is highly recommended to create the SQL database on your local machine using the below dataset.
 However, note that this part is completely optional and will not carry any grades and if you wish, you can directly run the SQL script given at the end of this segment to load the dataset.</i>

+This is my Git test Repo, Testing and practice git.